 Image source: Unsplash

-Now that spring has officially sprung, many people across the nation will be embracing the longer days and warmer weather as a sign to start sprucing up their homes.
-In fact, Google Trends data shows a spike in searches for the term ‘decorating’ during the months of March and April each year – so it’s clear that we’re ready to start the season with a lick of paint, and a touch of feng shui.
+Now that spring has officially sprung, many people across the nation will be embracing the longer days and warmer weather as a sign to start refreshing their homes.
+In fact, Google Trends data shows a spike in searches for the term ‘decorating’ during the months of March and April each year – so it’s clear that we’re ready to start the season with décor tweaks, and a touch of feng shui to transform your space for spring.

 Unique and insightful expertise

-Whether you have expert voice in-house already, or you need to look at bringing on-board an external stylist or interior designer, it’s worth considering how you can make use of their expertise and knowledge to offer something a little different as part of your content and outreach.
+Whether you have an expert voice in-house already, or you need to look at bringing on board an external stylist or interior designer, it’s worth considering how you can make use of their insider knowledge as part of your content and outreach and add authority to your expertise.

 Reactive PR can be your superpower

 You need to know your industry.
-Whether it’s bedrooms, bathrooms, or flooring, being able to identify the key trends within your niche is so important.
-Do your research, consider whether you have any interesting sales data available and, as always with reactive PR, make sure you’re quick to jump on the topic with something unique to offer.
+Whether it’s bedrooms, kitchens, or flooring, being able to identify the key trends within your niche is so important.
+Do your research, consider whether you have any interesting sales data or strong imagery available to match a trending topic and, as always with reactive PR, make sure you’re quick to jump on the topic with something unique to offer.

 Make it evergreen